Eric Olivarez: Academic career

 Eric Olivarez earned his undergraduate degree for Bachelor of Arts major in History & Political Science at De La Salle University, Manila.
-He later earned his degree for Bachelor of Science in Nursing at the California State University and passed the National Council Licensure Examination (NCLEx) in Los Angeles, California, USA.
+He later earned his degree for Bachelor of Science in nursing at the California State University and passed the National Council Licensure Examination (NCLEx) in Los Angeles, California, USA.

 Upon returning to the Philippines to manage their family-owned school, he also finished his Masteral and Doctoral Degrees in Educational Management at De La Salle University, Manila.

 Olivarez became a Commissioner and Accreditor at the Philippine Association of Colleges and Universities – Commission on Accreditation (PACUCOA, Inc.) and a Member of the Regional Quality Assessment Team - Teacher Education Program of the Commission on Higher Education in the National Capital Region.
 He also served as Vice President for Academics and Services at Olivarez College in Parañaque and as a graduate school assistant professor lecturer at the Br.
 Andrew Gonzalez College of Education of De La Salle University.

 Politics

 Olivarez entered politics in 2007 when he ran for a seat on the Parañaque City Council, where he served for six years.
-In 2013, he ran for the city’s first district congressional seat and won, succeeding his older brother, Edwin Olivarez, who was elected mayor.
+In 2013, he ran for the city's first district congressional seat and won, succeeding his older brother, Edwin Olivarez, who was elected mayor.
 He served as congressman for three consecutive terms until 2022, when he and his brother effectively switched positions.
 Eric ran and won the mayoralty, while Edwin stepped down.

 In the 2025 National and Local Election, Olivarez once again ran for the congressional seat of the first district and successfully reclaimed the position.
 In a parallel move, his brother Edwin ran for mayor and was also re-elected, marking another switch in their political roles.

 Awards and Recognitions

-During his term as City Mayor, Eric L. Olivarez has received numerous accolades from various organizations, including Outstanding Public Servant of the Year 2023 from the RP-Mission and Development Foundation, Inc. and recognition as a Circle of Excellence Honoree at the 7^{th} Philippine Empowered Men and Women Awards 2024.
+During his term as City Mayor, Eric L. Olivarez has received numerous accolades from various organizations, including Outstanding Public Servant of the Year 2023 from the RP-Mission and Development Foundation, Inc. and recognition as a Circle of Excellence Honoree at the 7th Philippine Empowered Men and Women Awards 2024.

 Mayor Olivarez achieved another milestone after being recognized as one of the Top Performing Mayors in the National Capital Region in the 2024 “Boses ng Bayan” survey.
 According to data from the HKPH Public Opinion and Research Center, Mayor Olivarez earned a remarkable 92.9% job approval rating, placing him among the highest-rated local chief executives in the National Capital Region.

-His effective and efficient public service has also been consistently acknowledge, having named one of the top-performing mayors both in the National Capital Region and across the Philippines by the RP-Mission and Development Foundation, Inc. and the Hong Kong Philippines Opinion and Research Center.
+His public service has also been consistently acknowledged, having been named one of the top-performing mayors both in the National Capital Region and across the Philippines by the RP-Mission and Development Foundation, Inc. and the Hong Kong Philippines Opinion and Research Center.